dirkkelly/dirkkelly/content/collapse/shifting-russian-narrative.md

 title: The shifting Russian Narrative
 date: 2018-03-21 16:27:22 +0000
-subtitle: Have you been keeping up since Russia cheated in the olympics, hacked the election, gassed Syria, and now failed to very publicly kill a spy.
+subtitle: Have you been keeping up since Russia cheated in the olympics, hacked the election, gassed Syria, and now failed to very publicly kill a spy?
 tags:
 - America
 - collapse